AndrewH2O/MarbleSolitaire/ReadMe.md

-## ViewModel dependency on View
+## ViewModel - dependency on View

-Very very minimal - only the DesignerWorkFlow.cs file under the serviceLocator folder takes a dependency on WPF the Presentation framework dll.
+Very very minimal - only the DesignerWorkFlow.cs file under the serviceLocator folder takes a dependency on WPF's Presentation framework dll.
 This is a simple pass through class which checks if we are in 'design mode' and resolves dependencies as appropriate so can easily be adapted.